urbanwildlifeinstitute/UWIN_tutorials/challenges/basic_data_manipulation/basic_data_manipulation.md

 ## Challenge 1.
 ### Classifying time data
-By examining our data with 'str()' above, we can see that 'date' and 'time' are classified as characters.
+By examining our data with 'str()' above, we can see that *Date* and *Time* are classified as characters.

 ```R
 class(field_data$Date)